123srb/Hay-How-Are-You/README.md

 It currently uses Fernet encryption for stored values, but I may change that later, I haven't done too much research on Python encryption but it seems suggested..

+#Entry Philosophy
+You have a few different methods of entry for your journal, here are my thoughts for the use of each
+* StringField - For short, text entries.
+Word of the Day, short thoughts, etc
+* TextAreaField - A larger, adjustable text box.
+Suitable for Journal Entries
+* BooleanField - A checkbox, use it for yes or no items.
+Great for tracking medicines that are taken every day, or tracking individual symptoms
+* SelectField - Clicking on this will open a drop down list of choices.
+Best for items in a list, how are you from a scale from 1 to 10?
+Which hobby from a list did you work on today?
+* RadioField - Same as SelectField, except it displays all of the choices as radio fields.
+The spare you a click, but takes up a lot more space than SelectField
+* IntegerField - Takes an integer as a value.
+How long did you exercise today?
+What dosage of medicine did you take?
+* DecimalField - The same as Integer except it takes decimals.

 # Basic Use
 When first run, it will create a key file to encrypt and decrypt your data in your Documents folder (at some point I'll add the ability to specify location)